qensus-labs/venafi-codesigning-gitlab-integration/README.md

  * We always supply the latest version of Signtool.
  * We always supply the latest version of Jarsigner, as is installable via the base image's package manager.
-    - Our Jarsigner images are currently based on CentOS 8, so we always supply the latest Jarsigner as is provided by CentOS 8's YUM repository.
+    - Our Jarsigner images are currently based on RockyOS 8, so we always supply the latest Jarsigner as is provided by RockyOS 8's YUM repository.
- * We supply the latest 4 minor versions of the Venafi client tools, though no earlier than 20.02 (for example: 20.5 + 20.4 + 20.3 + 20.2).
+ * We supply the last minor versions of the Venafi client tools, though no earlier than 21. (for example: 22.3 and 21.4).
     - For each Venafi client tools minor version, we always supply the latest patch version.

 ## Signtool caveats